duckduckgo/duckduckgo-help-pages/_docs/company/contact-us.md

 - For business partnerships, get in touch at [bd@duckduckgo.com](mailto:bd@duckduckgo.com).
 - For legal inquiries, contact [legal@duckduckgo.com](mailto:legal@duckduckgo.com).
 - For DMCA complaints, send your requests to [dmca@duckduckgo.com](mailto:dmca@duckduckgo.com).
-- If you find any malware, phishing, or suspicious-looking websites, report them at [abuse@duckduckgo.com](mailto:abuse@duckduckgo.com).
+- If you find any malware, phishing, or suspicious-looking websites or ads on DuckDuckGo, report them at [abuse@duckduckgo.com](mailto:abuse@duckduckgo.com).
 - For privacy-related issues, ask or report at [privacy@duckduckgo.com](mailto:privacy@duckduckgo.com).
 - If you have general queries, we're listening at [open@duckduckgo.com](mailto:open@duckduckgo.com).